Skip to main content

 )

-When a parent agent has sub-agents, it is automatically given tools to communicate with them:
+When a parent agent has explicit subagents, it is given tools to communicate with them:

 ToolAction